Skip to main content

 Review student projects

-Once students submit their projects, check out the Submissions tab of your admin dashboard to view all the submitted projects.
+Once students submit their projects, check out the Projects tab of your admin dashboard to view all the submitted projects.

-Click View in Channel to respond to their post in the community.
+Click View more to see the full project or visit the project channel to see the public submission.
 Because a student can share their work publicly, you can facilitate peer feedback by encouraging them to comment on each others' work.

 Student View